Uniswap/docs/docs/contracts/uniswapx/fillers/mainnet/uniswapXrfq.md

 ## Why is a cosigner needed?

-In UniswapX V2, users commit to a range of prices when signing their order.
+In UniswapX RFQ, users commit to a range of prices when signing their order.
 Without safeguards, a malicious auctioneer could provide users the worst price within their range.
 <p align="center">
   <img width="599" alt="image" src={require('../../images/cosigner.png').default} />
 </p>